Updated July 28, 2023

 - In organizations, train employees about cyber threats and how to avoid them.
 Limit employees to access information and authority for installation of software.

 - Limit access to the database.
 Also, restrict permission to update or modify a database other than a system admin.

 - Back up your files at least once per week.
 Save backup files to a removable hard disk or a cloud if it is possible to encrypt them with a strong encryption algorithm.

-This has been guided to What is Cyber Attack.
-Here we discuss different types and how to protect yourself from cyber-attacks.
+This has been a guide to What is Cyber Attack?
+Here we discussed different types and how to protect yourself from cyber-attacks.
 You can also go through our other suggested articles to learn more –